Brothers Grimm (comics): Powers and abilities

 Both pairs of Brothers Grimm had powers which were somehow related to the Brothers Grimm mannequins built by Nathan Dolly.
 Both pairs of Brothers Grimm possess the ability to conjure, with the appearance of sleight of hand, a variety of small novelty items from within their costumes.
-Each of these items has a unique offensive capability; long strands of nearly unbreakable thread, corrosive filled eggs, pies filled with blackbirds, paralytic "stardust", fast-growing bean seeds, and many others have been used.
+Each of these items has a unique offensive capability; long strands of nearly unbreakable thread, corrosive eggs, pies filled with blackbirds, paralytic "stardust", fast-growing bean seeds, and many others have been used.
 They could also emit poisonous smoke from their hands.
-They could fly by means of floating five-pointed "stars" and small cloud banks which are somehow solid enough to stand on.
+They could fly by means of floating five-pointed "stars" and small cloud banks which are solid enough to stand on.